itmitica/fragfrag/README.md

 ## How to organize the files
 Create a new directory, e.g. `project`, with a `template` subdirectory in it and a `files\src` subdirectory structure as well.
 Copy your `index.html` template file in the `template` subdirectory.

+For the following documentation, it is assumed that `fragfrag` has been copied to `c:\fragfrag` and the project directory is `c:\project`.

 ## How to split the template into fragments
 ### Fragmentation points
 Define fragmentation points in the `index.html` template file: insert `fragfrag(number_description)` lines in the template file.
 This is up to you, you set the rules of fragmentation. `number` is required.
 Any numbered sequences will do, but keep an ascending order. `description` is not required but may be really useful with recognizing the content in the file fragment.